Investing means that the value of your investments will go up and down depending on how well the underlying stock markets are doing:

 Systemic risks are particularly important because they cannot be eliminated by diversification.
 This means:

-if you take these types of risk you will usually rewarded with higher returns (because of the "risk premium" as described above)
+If you take these types of risk you will usually be rewarded with higher returns (because of the "risk premium" as described above)

 All portfolios in our comparison tables are optimised for diversification using our powerful mathematical algorithms.

-Non-systemic risks are types of risks which affect just one company or just a small segment of the market.
+Non-systemic risks are types of risks that affect just one company or just a small segment of the market.